svr93/backbone.viewstack-0.9.3-fork/README.md

 backbone.viewstack automatically handles event delegation for your views.
 When a view is hidden, `undelegateEvents` is called to ensure no events are left around when they're no longer needed.

-### Example

-This repo includes a sample [brunch](http://brunch.io) application.

 ### Transitions

 Three transitions are included out of the box.
-This includes `swipe`, `fade` and `zoom`.
+These are `swipe`, `fade` and `zoom`.
 Swipe is the default, but if you want to use fade or zoom pass these in the `show` methods options like so:

 ```js
   this.viewstack.show("level1", {transition: "fade"})